GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-117/index.md

 ### Hide Chrome extension requests {: #hide-extension-requests }

 To help you focus on the code you author and filter out irrelevant requests sent by extensions you might have installed in Chrome, the **Network** panel gets a new filter.
-This filter is disabled by default.

 To filter out all the requests sent to `chrome-extension://` URLs, check {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Hide extension URLs**.